Azure/azure-powershell/src/Compute/Compute/help/Set-AzVmssStorageProfile.md

 Accept wildcard characters: False
 ```

-### -OsDiskDeletionOption
+### -OsDiskDeleteOption
-Specifies whether OS disk should be deleted or detached upon VMSS Flex deletion (This feature is available for VMSS with Flexible OrchestrationMode only)
+Specifies whether OS disk should be deleted or detached upon VMSS Flex deletion (This feature is available for VMSS with Flexible OrchestrationMode only).

 Accepted Values
 Delete - If this value is used, the OS disk is deleted when the VMSS Flex VM is deleted.